dmitryserbin/azdev-release-orchestrator/README.md

 ## How To Use

 1. Add **Release Orchestrator** task to your release pipeline
-2. Select 'Integrated Endpoint' or 'Service Endpoint' endpoint type
+2. Select `Integrated Endpoint` or `Service Endpoint` endpoint type
 3. Select target project and release definition

 ![Image](Images/ro-04.png)